-- PIA or Payment In Advance: a payment that’s made ahead of schedule for your products and services.
+- PIA or Payment In Advance.
+This is a payment that’s made ahead of schedule for your products and services.

 5. Set up a bookkeeping system

-When setting up your small business accounts, you may hear the terms “bookkeeping” and “accounting” used interchangeably.
+As mentioned above, when setting up your small business accounts, you may hear the terms bookkeeping and accounting used interchangeably.

 But there is a big difference between the two.
-“Bookkeeping” is the process of recording financial transactions, whereas “accounting” is the process of categorising, analysing and summarising these transactions.
-You can find out more over here on the difference between a bookkeeper and an accountant.
+Bookkeeping is the process of recording financial transactions, whereas accounting is the process of categorising, analysing and summarising these transactions.

 How to track your company records